 No banana wasted

 Our farm rejuvenation programme will continue until 2022, as it is an essential part of improving the way we produce our bananas sustainably.
 Rejuvenation means increasing yield without extending land usage.
 The rejuvenation phase provides a great opportunity to remove considerable amounts of plastic, which were used in the past, from the soil (1 ton/hectare).

 Our farms, and the thousands who work on them, are at the heart of our business.
-The welfare of all our employees is a vital part of our business: our Employees at the Centre programme runs initiatives that ensure our employees get the right training and support and are healthy, safe and motivated in their daily work.
+Our Employees at the Centre program runs initiatives that ensure our employees get the right training and support and are healthy, safe and motivated in their daily work.

-Achieving gender equity in banana producing countries is highly challenging.
+Achieving women empowerment and gender equality in banana producing countries is highly challenging.
 In order to increase the proportion of women in the workforce, we actively create and provide job opportunities and communicate with the women in the local communities, motivating them to apply.
+We have already been successful in doing this and gained useful experience.
 We are continuing to assess these processes, with a view to identifying how we can best promote the role of women throughout the company.

 Employee representation and wages

 Costa Rica, Honduras, Guatemala and Panama are represented by 35 different organizations.
 This relationship is overseen by the industry’s only International Framework Agreement between Chiquita and the IUF.

 This partnership has been in place since 2001 and over this time has seen Chiquita employees trade union membership far exceed the national averages.
 On average within Chiquita there is a trade union participation rate of 71%.

 This collective bargaining has paved the way for some of the highest wages in the industry.
 On average even the lowest paid worker earns over 30% higher than the Living wage as certified by SAI through their SA8000 standard.